MAPC/acs2postgres/ACS/README.md

 # American Community Survey conversion script

 This application takes [American Community survey (ACS)](http://www.census.gov/acs/) data and inserts it into a database.
+The data can be downloaded at
+[ftp://ftp.census.gov/acs2010_5yr/](ftp://ftp.census.gov/acs2010_5yr/).
+This is the 2010 5 year data.
+Other ACS data can be found by looking at the ACS folders under [ftp://ftp.census.gov/](ftp://ftp.census.gov/).
 This introduction will guide the user in how to setup the environment and a basic series of steps that should be performed in a specific order.
 Section 2 will go over what actions are performed and how.
 The last section will have some brief SQL statements that will be useful for creating additional views from the data.